Azure plugin

 Enter a KQL Query.

 Mustache parameters are only supported if you have scoped to an Azure object and selected the + Application Insights Query.
-Mustache parameters are not supported if you have scoped to a workspace or the plugin instance itself.
+Mustache parameters are not supported if you have scoped to a workspace or the data source instance itself.

 Supports mustache parameters

-A mustache parameter is a dynamic value, the actual value will be inserted from the properties of the object(s) in scope.
+A mustache parameter is a dynamic value, the actual value will be inserted to replace the field in curly braces.
+For example,

 You can use properties of objects and write them in between curly braces e.g